Frequently Asked Questions

 WHAT HAPPENS IF I GRADUATE IN FEWER THAN FOUR YEARS?

 In some special cases, we have extended the unused portion of the scholarship to cover some of the costs of graduate school.
+These special arrangements are made on a case-by-case basis and at the sole discretion of The Thomas and Elsie Deeley Foundation.

 return to questions